mlspec/mlspeclib-action-samples-train/sample.md

 Recommend that users use Jupytext ([https://jupytext.readthedocs.io/](https://jupytext.readthedocs.io/)) to automatically keep two versions of their notebooks: one that is human-and-diff-friendly, one that is machine-friendly and   messier with more information.
 Outputs are in the `ipynb` format, not the text format.
 The text file is generally treated as the source of truth in merging conflicts.

 Note: one could assume that the only time someone edits an `ipynb` file is *with a jupyter server*, and jupytext will automatically synchronize the ipynb and text file as long as the jupyter server is running.
 However, you could imagine many people editing the *text file* without a jupyter server (e.g. via a comment in github).
 That’s why the text file should always be the source of truth.
+(This is also the case with the nteract desktop app)

 Providers that build UIs on top of git could add support in the following way

 *   E.g. Two-way synchronization between a text-based notebook and an ipynb file with Jupytext.
 *   Use Jupyter UI to activate this "pairing" so that it will automatically save an ipynb file to [.py/myst-markdown/pandoc markdown/etc].
+(Note, this means that other clients like Lab, classic Notebook & nteract will have to implement the pairing functionality as well)
 *   Develop a mechanism to either move outputs to a specific section of the file (making it easier to diff/exclude) or pointers to an external file
 *   Upstream recommendations to other tools (e.g. GitHub) - GitHub presents a warning that says "if you want text-based diffing for notebooks, we recommend you use jupytext to pair your ipynb files with a text-based version of them. in your PRs, make comments, edits, etc to the text-based versions."
 *   GitHub further treats a paired ipynb and text-based file in a special way.
 E.g.: "if in a PR, two files are detected with jupytext metadata that links them, then in the diff only show the text file, and in the "enriched view" only show the notebook file.